• Skip to primary navigation

 • Sprinkle the flour-seasoning mixture over cooked mushrooms and toss to thoroughly combine.

-• Add broth, wine, and Worcestershire sauce to mushroom mixture and stir.
+• Add broth, wine, and Worcestershire sauce to mushroom mixture, and stir over low heat until the mixture begins to thicken.

 Stir in spinach, cover with lid and turn heat down to very low.
 (I just turn it off.)
 The spinach will wilt in just a few minutes.